Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Discussion

-Can incoherent magnetic excitations produce phonon Hall viscosity?
-Strong spin-lattice coupling is clearly present in \rcl, as evidenced by the large changes in sound velocity at $T_{\rm{N}}$ and $B_c$ (\autoref{fig:geometry_coupling} and Hauspurg \textit{et al.}~\cite{hauspurgFractionalizedExcitationsProbed2024}), which are two orders of magnitude larger than those typically seen at superconducting phase transitions~\cite{ghoshThermodynamicEvidenceTwocomponent2021,theussSinglecomponentSuperconductivityUTe22024}.
-Dhakal \textit{et al.}~\cite{dhakalTheoryIntrinsicPhonon2025} used a first-principles based approach to calculate the microscopic spin-lattice couplings in \rcl, and they demonstrated that the resultant phonon Hall viscosities can account for the full magnitude of the measured thermal Hall effect.
+Next, we turn to the question of \textit{why} the phonons in \rcl~have Hall viscosity.
+Our observation of phonon Hall viscosity at high temperatures suggests that long-range magnetic order is not required.
+Instead, Hall viscosity emerges from the strong coupling between short-range magnetic fluctuations and the lattice.
+At a microscopic level, sound waves distort the bond distances and angles of the crystal lattice, thereby modulating the magnetic exchange interactions between neighboring ruthenium ions \cite{kimCrystalStructureMagnetism2016,kaibMagnetoelasticCouplingEffects2021}.
+The resulting dynamics of the local moments feed back into the phonon system, generating Hall viscosity.

+This mechanism has been shown to be particularly effective in \rcl because strong spin-orbit coupling makes magnetic exchange highly sensitive to strain \cite{dhakalTheoryIntrinsicPhonon2025}.
+Because this mechanism relies on short-range magnetic correlations rather than long-range order \cite{dhakalTheoryIntrinsicPhonon2025}, it explains why a sizeable Hall viscosity---and thus thermal Hall effect \cite{lefrancoisEvidencePhononHall2022}---persists into the paramagnetic phase at high temperatures (this can also be thought of as strong coupling between phonons and paramagnons).
+It also explains why the Hall viscosity is maximized near $B_c$ with an in-plane field: both static spin susceptibility measurements and inelastic neutron scattering show that the magnetic state becomes ``soft'' at $B_c$~\cite{doShortrangeQuasistaticOrder2018,balzFiniteFieldRegime2019}, bringing magnetic excitations to low energies where they hybridize with the acoustic phonons that dominate thermal transport at low temperature.

+The measured phonon Hall viscosity compares well quantitatively with first-principles calculations of the spin-lattice coupling in \rcl by Dhakal \textit{et al.} \cite{dhakalTheoryIntrinsicPhonon2025}.
 Although they use a two-dimensional model that does not access the same viscosity component that we do in our experiment ($\eta_{xzyz}$), they find that all five in-plane viscosity components are the same order of magnitude---and, strikingly, the same order of magnitude as the value we measure for $\eta_{xzyz}$.

-Our measurements therefore provide experimental evidence that the phonon Hall viscosity in \rcl~is indeed large enough to account for the thermal Hall effect, calling into question the existence of a quantized contribution from Majorana edge modes.
+Our measurement provides experimental evidence that the phonon Hall viscosity in \rcl~is indeed large enough to account for the thermal Hall effect, calling into question the existence of a quantized contribution from Majorana edge modes.
 Phonon Hall viscosity also likely explains the unusual thermal Hall effects found in many other magnetic insulators.
 However, non-magnetic materials, such as SrTiO$_3$, likely require a different mechanism.